I was born in Tianjin, P. R. China. You can solve for my birthday,

 If I did not have to purchase all the life's necessities, I'd spend all my money to travel.
 My dream job is not professor at a university but a photographer for the National Geographic Magazine.
 OK, here my wife might object to that since she does not think I know how to take good photographs.
 Technically, she is better than me right now but I am much better at "capturing the moment"!
 High on my list in terms of travel destinations include Cuba, Brazil, and the Serengeti National Park, as I have always had a great fascination about animals.

-Go (围棋) is my favorite game, though I am not very good at it (I am 2d according to the current IGS rating, if you know what that means).
+Go (围棋) used to be my favorite game, though I was not very good at it (I was a 2d according to the current IGS rating, if you know what that means).
 My proudest moment came on September 28, 2008, when I won a game against Ms. Li, a professional Go player who is also the coach of the National Go Team of Canada.
 I won the game with a 4-stone handicap.
 In retrospect, I felt that Ms. Li gave me a pretty easy time.

 I can play bridge and once owned a few of the really elusive Master Points, but my schedule no longer permits me to do much playing at all.
 I am also supposed to be a gambler (from horoscope, palm reading, etc.).
 I would love to play poker and be on the WPT but so far I have been pretty easy to read.